 - It won’t work if you don’t agree – Marriage is not a competition.
 Your goal is not always to be right or to prove your spouse wrong.
 If you can’t agree about money, that tells me two things: 1) you’re budget isn’t working and 2) you are selfish.
 If you’ve given up on doing your finances as a couple, quit your whining and love your spouse enough to try again.
 And keep trying until you get it. *and may the hate comments ensue*

 - Somebody has to be in charge, but both of you have to be involved – Sorry folks, no cop-outs allowed.
 This is similar to #2 above, but let’s be realistic.
 Some of you LOVE balancing the checkbook while others would rather listen to Elton John sing “Tiny Dancer” for the next 47 years…without stopping.
 I get it.
 When it comes to relationships and money, one of you has to be in charge of the finances, but both of you have to be involved and agree on the final outcome.
 Otherwise, when something goes wrong, fingers of blame get pointed…a recipe for disaster.
 Make good choices together and celebrate; make bad choices together and learn.
+Sometimes there simply isn’t enough money to go around.
+If you’ve tightened the purse strings and you still can’t make ends meet, then you might turn to a cash advance Midwest City just to pay the bills.

 - Cut yourself some slack – I hesitate to put this in here, only because those looking for an excuse to misbehave may use this wrongly.
 What I mean is this: you are going to make mistakes.
 You are going to make poor choices.
 You are also going to have a fight or two about money.
 And unfortunately, you are going to have an expensive emergency that will throw you for a loop.
 It’s all going to happen, so when it does, GO WITH THE FLOW.
 While money is a very serious topic, treat it sort of like you have to treat airline travel.
 You make plans and hope it all turns out.
 If it doesn’t, your attitude often determines whether the trip was worth doing again.